Written by Matthew O’Malley

 My approach to these is to apply some of the above methods.
 Firstly, in a context where you can say this word or sound fluently, I want you to do it often.
 So, if you can say your name alone fluently, say it hundreds of times per day.
 If you can’t say it in this context whisper it.
 If you can’t do that, say it to a metronome.
 Say it tons of times.
 You can say it.
 Period.

-I also want to minimize the pain and fear you have of not being able to say so you are going to apply the other visualization technique.
+I also want to minimize the pain and fear you have of being unable to say the feared sound/word.
+To accomplish this you are going to apply the second visualization technique.
 Use the “positive reactions to negative interactions” tool on this.
 Visualize yourself stuttering badly on your feared sound or word in high pressure scenarios.
 Maintain calm and serenity in the visualization.
 Follow the above guide for this visualization.

 All this can free it up.